 Assuming you’re not traveling with an entire group of friends, your first task in the fowling game is finding a team to challenge.
 This is not the time to be shy.
 There were plenty of people who, like us, showed up with a date wanting to play but without someone else to compete against.
 Go make a friend and invite them for a friendly round or two.
 Chances are they’ll say yes.

-Since there aren’t many rules, you can then play around with your fowling strategy.
+Since there aren’t many rules, you can experiment with your fowling strategy.
 You don’t necessarily have to throw the football in a normal spiral.
 Use both heads to chuck it from over your head.
 Give it an underhand throw.
-Different styles offer different combinations of force, bounce, and aim…and it takes some practice to figure out what works in each situation.
+Different styles offer different combinations of force, bounce, and aim.
+It’ll take some practice to figure out what works in each situation.

 My Football Bowling Results